 Reiko apparently acts as a starscream to both Shao Kahn, whose power (or at least the helmet) he wants for himself, and Quan Chi, who he openly dislikes despite being a member of the Brotherhood of Shadow.
 In Armageddon, it's hinted that he let Taven beat him so that Taven could continue hunting down Quan Chi.

 Quan Chi himself serves as this to Shinnok.
 In turn, his most powerful enforcer, Noob Saibot, acts as a starscream to him.

 If her in-game endings serve as any indication, Tanya is this in spades.

-In fact, almost every villain who's supposed to be loyal to Shao Khan has a non-cannon ending in one or more games that suggest Starscream-like goals.
-Since they are non-cannon, it's uncertain whether they are true or not.
+In fact, almost every villain who's supposed to be loyal to Shao Khan has a non-canon ending in one or more games that suggest Starscream-like goals.
+Since they are non-canon, it's uncertain whether they are true or not.

 Alastor from Painkiller, who turned out to not be upset at all that Daniel helped him kill Lucifer.
 Also, Eve, who wanted Daniel to kill Alastor so that she could become ruler of Hell herself.

 Sarevok is an especially competent one.
 Presumably few ever thought Rieltar/Reiltar Anchev, leader of the local branch of the evil merchant organisation, was really the Big Bad, since it was obviously the guy with the Glowing Eyes of Doom and Spikes of Villainy seen at the beginning.
 But most of the plot is about thwarting the Iron Throne's actions, largely centering around Rieltar's plans which he has no idea are only a part of Sarevok's own plan.
 Rieltar doesn't really understand Sarevok and especially hasn't a clue about his motives, which is why Sarevok is able to dispose of him casually at the strategically right moment while Rieltar thinks himself safe.